 Anomalocaris's distinctive forelimbs were each made up of approximately 14 sections (podomeres) with each section containing two ventral barbs (endites) and most barbs containing a further two tripod-like spikes.
 These barbed fore-limbs are thought to have been used to grab smaller arthropods and then to flex and crack them apart before enfolding them down towards the circular mouth with its serrated plates.
 Although the mouth parts were probably not strong enough to bite through hardened shell they would have been able to slice at exposed flesh.

-Recent discoveries from the Emu Bay Shale of Kangaroo Island, South Australia confirm that anomalocarids had remarkable compound eyes (Paterson et al. 2011) - far more powerful than those of the contemporary trilobites and comparable to modern dragonflies.
+Recent discoveries from the Emu Bay Shale of Kangaroo Island, South Australia confirm that anomalocarids had remarkable compound eyes (Paterson et al. 2011) - far more powerful than those of contemporaneous trilobites and comparable to modern dragonflies.
 These stalked compound eyes would have provided excellent 360 degree vision and they add to the impression of Anomalocaris being an agile predator.
 This discovery also helped to finally classify Anomalocaris as a stem-group arthropod rather than it belonging to an unknown extinct phylum.

 It is noteworthy that such complex eyes evolved so early on in the history of animal evolution - before segmented legs or hardened shells - and with the ability to see in colour (Fleming et al. 2018) it suggests that the Cambrian environment was very dynamic and suffuse with colour.